jenkinsci/split-admin-plugin/README.md

 - one_treatment_split:
     treatment: "one"
 ```
- * Split below has two treatments with their dynamic configs, treatment "off" has two keys in whitelist section, default rule has only "on" treatment set to 50%, the plugin will add "off" with 50%.
+ * Split below has two treatments with their dynamic configs, treatment "off" has two keys in targetlist section, default rule has only "on" treatment set to 50%, the plugin will add "off" with 50%.
 ```yaml
 - correct_data_split:
     treatment: "on"